saltydk/matcharr/README.md

 the various sonarr/radarr instances to figure out which is which and not relying on Plex to guess.

 ### Plex warning
-The new movie agent introduced in 1.20.0.3125 changes how information about the match is stored and will not work with matcharr.
+The new movie agent introduced in 1.20.0.3125 changes how Plex stores metadata and will not work with matcharr at this time.

 ### Emby notice
 Matcharr will queue the refresh requests in Emby after editing the metadata which means that if